 teaching and supervision

-- I co-convene the 2nd Year optional core module Food Systems: Security, Sovereignty, and Sustainability
+- I co-convene the 2nd Year optional core module Security, Sovereignty and Sustainability in the Global Food System

 Beyond the School, I have a broad range of teaching experience in sociology including having taught on introductory social theory and research methods courses, and more specialist environmental sociology modules.